acend/cilium-basics-training/content/en/docs/02/01/_index.md

 ## Task {{% param sectionnumber %}}.2: Clean up pre-flight check

-Once the number of `READY` for the preflight DaemonSet is the same as the number of cilium pods running and the preflight Deployment is marked as `READY 1/1` you can delete the cilium-preflight and proceed with the upgrade.
+Once the number of `READY` for the preflight DaemonSet is the same as the number of Cilium pods running and the preflight Deployment is marked as `READY 1/1` you can delete the cilium-preflight and proceed with the upgrade.

 ```bash
 helm delete cilium-preflight --namespace=kube-system